 The committee gained assurance that the enterprise risk management framework is effective by reviewing various reports prepared by management.
-The committee reviewed the enterprise risk management program and recommended updates to the board for approval.
 The committee also reviewed various risk-related governing policies and recommended these policies to the board for approval.

 The committee gained assurance that management has implemented appropriate internal controls and that regulatory requirements are being met by reviewing reports prepared by management, the Internal Auditor, and regulators.

-The committee gained assurance that financial information was reliable and fairly presented by reviewing and approving ACU's accounting policies; reviewing management's financial reporting and budgeting processes; reviewing the quarterly financial statements; and reviewing and recommending the annual audited financial statements to the board for approval.
-Quarterly, the committee reviewed management updates on the transition to IFRS 9, reviewed loan allowances and recommended the loan allowances to the board for approval.
+The committee gained assurance that financial information was reliable and fairly presented by reviewing and approving ACU's accounting policies; reviewing management's financial reporting and budgeting processes; reviewing the quarterly financial statements and loan loss allowance; and reviewing and recommending the annual audited financial statements to the board for approval.

 Internal audit function

-The committee oversaw the External Auditor by approving the engagement letter and external audit fees; reviewing the scope and timing of the External Auditor's work; reviewing the auditor's independence; meeting in-camera with the External Auditor; evaluating the services of the External Auditor; and recommending to the board the appointment of the External Auditor.
-The committee also reviewed the Canadian Public Accountability Board (CPAB) annual report on audit quality and has implemented a process to discuss the report with the External Auditor annually.
+The committee oversaw the External Auditor by approving the engagement letter and external audit fees; reviewing the scope and timing of the External Auditor's work; reviewing the auditor's independence; meeting in-camera with the External Auditor; and evaluating the services of the External Auditor.
+The committee also reviewed the Canadian Public Accountability Board (CPAB) annual report on audit quality and discussed the report with the External Auditor.